BlerinaP/udagram/README.md

 - A RDS database running Postgres.

-- A S3 bucket for hosting uploaded picturess.
+- A S3 bucket for hosting uploaded pictures.

 ```